Dive bar

 A dive bar is typically a small, unglamorous, eclectic, old-style drinking establishment with inexpensive drinks; it may feature dim lighting, shabby or dated decor, neon beer signs, packaged beer sales, cash-only service, and local clientele.
 The precise definition of a dive bar is rarely agreed on, and is the subject of spirited debates.
-The term dive was first used in the press in the U.S. in 1880s to describe disreputable places that were often in basements into which one "dives below".
+The term dive was first used in the press in the U.S. in the 1880s to describe disreputable places that were often in basements into which one "dives below".

-A dive bar may also be known as "brown bars" or "brown pubs" in parts of Western Europe and Northern Europe, for example brun bar or brun pub in Norway.
+Dive bars are known as "brown bars" or "brown pubs" in parts of Western Europe and Northern Europe, for example brun bar or brun pub in Norway.